MetTap/MetTap/README.md

 Step1: Create an Xtext project in Eclipse
 Step2: Modify .xtext file
 Step3: Run this project to write MetTap rules
-Step4: Create a Java project in Eclipse
+Step4: Create a Java project named MetTap in Eclipse
 Step5: Create AddNewProperty.class file
 Step6: Import codes and run this project to define properties
 #### 2. Runtime Support